elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/observer-pattern.md

 **The objects participating in this pattern are:**

-**Subject** -- In example code: _Click_
+**Subject** -- example code: _Click_

-- maintains list of observers.
-Any number of Observer objects may observe a Subject
+- keeps a list of observers.
+Any number of Observer objects may observe a single Observer object.
-- implements an interface that lets observer objects subscribe or unsubscribe
+- The subject implements an interface through which observer objects can subscribe and unsubscribe.
-- sends a notification to its observers when its state changes
+- When its state changes, it sends a notification to its observers.

-**Observer** -- In example code: _clickHandler_
+**Observer** -- example code: _clickHandler_

-- has a function signature that can be invoked when Subject changes (i.e. event occurs)
+- includes a function signature that can be called when the Subject changes (i.e., an event occurs)

 <br/>